C++ Library for 3D Data Compression

 Draco only requires C++ runtime for smooth working.

 The recommended way to install Draco is from GitHub, Please use the following command for smooth installation

 Compile Draco library as a dynamic library

 3D Model Compression via Draco

 The open source library Draco enables software developers to compress 3D model data with ease inside their own applications.
-It is often seen that the size of 3D data is very large and users face difficulty while uploading and downloading it.
+It is often seen that the size of 3D data is large and users face difficulty while uploading and downloading it.
 The library uses lossy or lossless compression algorithm depending on the input data.
-This has been observed the library is very accurately compressing 3D models and makes users job easy while uploading data to their servers.
+This has been observed the library is accurately compressing 3D models and makes users job easy while uploading data to their servers.

 The Draco library enables software developers to compress and decompress their 3D meshes inside their own apps.
 The Draco library has provided an encoder API which can be used to compressed mesh and point cloud.
 The library is helpful to reduce the size of 3D content which leads to improved efficiency and speedy transmission of 3D content over the web.
 You can easily construct a mesh from geometry data, add indices to it, and add attribute data.
 Once constructed, you can compress it with ease.